Being tall is prided upon and even envied by individuals surrounding you, but the indisputable back pain accompanies you most of the time.

 And the inversion tables are equipment for relaxing your back muscle.
 But not all inversion tables suit tall people.

-There are various types of inversion tables out there, so it is necessary to know how to choose an inversion table for tall and big guys by focusing on various key issues mentioned below.
+There are various types of inversion tables out there, so it is necessary to know how to choose an inversion table for tall and big guys by focusing on various key issues.

 In a hurry, here are our top picks of the best inversion tables for tall and big persons:

 - Teeter EP-560 Inversion Table (4’8″ to 6’6″)